sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday -  Learned about implementing state design pattern
 * What I will do today - Designed structure of game
 * Blocker - No

+#### Huy Vo
+* What I did yesterday -  Learn Javascript.
+* What I will do today - We will be using Tiled for all the UI.
+* Blocker - None

 # Day 13 - 19th April